Wreath Macdonald polynomials as eigenstates: Abstract

 \section{Abstract}

 We show that the wreath Macdonald polynomials for $\ZZ/\ell\ZZ\wr\Sigma_n$, when naturally viewed as elements in the vertex representation of the quantum toroidal algebra $U_{\qqq,\ddd}(\ddot{\mathfrak{sl}}_\ell)$, diagonalize its horizontal Heisenberg subalgebra.
-Our proof makes heavy use of shuffle algebra methods.
+Our proof makes heavy use of shuffle algebra methods, and we also obtain a new proof of existence of wreath Macdonald polynomials.